For urgent help, see Emergencies.

 - Dealing with the effects of sexual abuse, assault, or violence.

 While some people and resources described on this page and elsewhere in this section (see the menu below) may continue to be available during the vacation, students remaining in Oxford in vacation periods should be aware that College staff will take leave or be otherwise unavailable outside of term.
-If a member of the Wellbeing and Welfare Team is not available, please email email@example.com (the inbox is monitored).
-The Oxford Vacation Guide provides information for those staying in Oxford during vacations.
+Vacation Support for Graduates provides information for the Graduate Centre.
+If a member of the Wellbeing and Welfare Team is not available, please email email@example.com (the inbox is monitored, but there may be breaks in service over the summer).
 See also Emergencies.